… or how to get overwhelmed by too many projects

 Anyway, just to keep ya all up to date, today I present various hax, mods, and mini projects that I did over the past few weeks.

 Some time ago Wieczor/Lamers asked me to fabricate a PCB for his Atari.
 He needed it to conveniently swap Motorolla 68k chips that he had lying around in different package types.

 Wieczor already got board files from an author (cheers shock__ ;)) so he sent all of them to me.

-As usual, I've printed all necessary files on an old, good HP LaserJet.
+As usual, I’ve printed all the necessary files on an old, good HP LaserJet.

-After cutting it out I've taped it on a de-greased laminate and I was ready to put it through my hacked laminator.
+After cutting it out I taped it on a de-greased laminate and I was ready to put it through my hacked laminator.

 Refurbishing Amiga CDTV keyboard

-Recently, I've bought a keyboard for Amiga CDTV on a flea market.
-It was quite dirty but hey !
-I didn't expect much for a 1.50 $ :)
+Recently, I bought a keyboard for Amiga CDTV at a flea market.
+It was quite dirty but hey!
+I didn’t expect much for a 1.50 $ 🙂

-I've threw keycaps to a Sodium Hydroxide solution to de-grease'em and rubber parts to denaturated alcochol to clean`em.
+I’ve thrown keycaps to a Sodium Hydroxide solution to de-grease’em and rubber parts to denatured alcohol to clean ’em.

 This keyboard shows an interesting design.